olutobi1996/pure-souls/README.md

   - The landing includes a photograph of a women with her hands together in a traditional yoga pose with on a beautiful summers days under a tree.
   - This section introduces the user to Pure Souls with a striking picture to grab the users awareness.
   - The idea of this picture is to let the users know right away what Pure Souls is.
+  - The Landing page image uses css styling to expand element full width and height and larger than most sections on the page to give that wow factor, this element when also viewed on other applications will adapt to the width and height of technology used.

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)